 Naděžda Kudrnáčová is a member of the Board of the Ph.D. programme “English Language” as well as a member of the Modern Language Association and the European Society for the Study of English.
 She teaches courses in semantics, lexicology and morphology.
 She habilitated from Masaryk University in 2011.
 Her research interests lie mainly within lexical semantics, cognitive semantics, syntax-semantics interface, construction grammar and psycholinguistics.
 She has published numerous articles in scholarly journals, collections of papers and conference proceedings.
 She is also the author of two monographs (“Directed Motion at the Syntax-Semantics Interface” (2008) investigates semantic and syntactic attributes of motion with respect to directionality and establishes directed movement as a distinct category; “Caused Motion: Secondary Agent Constructions” (2013) explores a specific type of caused motion construction and shows how insights from psycholinguistics can be usefully applied to the study of the interface between syntax and semantics).
 She has held guest lectures at universities in Vienna, Munich, Cologne, Toruń and Prague.
 She has visited and taken part in a number of short-term programmes at universities in Aberdeen, Regensburg and Vienna.

-Michael Matthew Kaylor, Associate Professor, specializes in Romantic and Victorian poetry, the Modernist novel, the theory of biography, Gay studies, and literary canonicity; and he offers courses in all these areas.
+Michael Matthew Kaylor, Associate Professor, specializes in Romantic and Victorian poetry, the Modernist novel, and the theory of biography.
+Besides those areas, he also teaches courses on Walt Whitman, Henry James, H.P.
+Lovecraft, and American Decadence.
 Dr. Kaylor’s published scholarly works include: Secreted Desires: The Major Uranians: Hopkins, Pater and Wilde (Masaryk University Press, 2006); an edition of Forrest Reid’s 1905 novella The Garden God: A Tale of Two Boys (Valancourt Books, 2007); an edition of Edward Perry Warren’s 1928-1930 apologia A Defence of Uranian Love (Valancourt, 2009); the two-volume Lad’s Love: An Anthology of Uranian Poetry and Prose (Valancourt, 2010); a two-volume edition of Forrest Reid’s Tom Barber Trilogy (Valancourt, 2011); the co-edited anthology Literární biografie jako křižovatka žánrů (Literary Biography as a Crossroads of Genres)(Host, 2011); the co-authored Alternatives in Biography: Writing Lives in Diverse English-Language Contexts (Masaryk University Press, 2011); an edition of John Stuart Hay’s 1911 biography The Amazing Emperor Heliogabalus (Valancourt, 2012); and the two-volume Collected Works and Commissioned Biography of Edward Perry Warren (Masaryk University Press, 2013).
-He contributed “Romantic Appropriations,” Chapter 35 of A Companion to Greek and Roman Sexualities, edited by Prof. Thomas K. Hubbard (Wiley-Blackwell, 2014), and the introduction for an edition of Forrest Reid’s 1927 novel Demophon: A Traveller’s Tale (The Sundial Press, forthcoming).
-He is presently completing the two-volume Collected Works of John Gambril Francis Nicholson, and is editing a translation of works by Jirí Karásek ze Lvovic entitled Sodom: A Collection of Poems & The Novels of the Three Magi.
-He is also the Faculty Advisor of the electronic journal Theory and Practice in English Studies, published by Masaryk University.
+He contributed “Romantic Appropriations,” Chapter 35 of A Companion to Greek and Roman Sexualities, edited by Prof. Thomas K. Hubbard (Wiley-Blackwell, 2014).
+He is presently completing the four-volume Collected Works of Forrest Reid.

 Tomáš Pospíšil, Associate Professor, Vice-Chair of the Board of the Ph.D. program Literatures in English.
 He teaches American Literature, American and Canadian Film, and American Cultural Studies.
 He was an ACLS Visiting Scholar at the University of California, Santa Cruz in 1993/94, and a Fulbright Fellow at the University of Southern California in 1999.
 More recently he has been visiting Canadian universities (University of Toronto, University of British Columbia) on a variety of short-term fellowships (Faculty Enrichment Program, Faculty Research Program).
 He has held guest lectures at a number of international universities (USA, Germany, Finland, Poland, Greece, Slovenia, Turkey), taught two intensive courses in Germany (Magdeburg, Regensburg) and participated in two international summer schools (Potsdam, Graz).